croservices/cro/docs/reference/cro-openapi-routesfromdefinition.md

   It defaults to `{ '/openapi.json' => 'json', '/openapi.yaml' => 'yaml' }`,
   which means that the OpenAPI specification will be served as both JSON and YAML on requests to `/openapi.json` and `/openapi.yaml` respectively.
-To serve a format at the root of the API, pass `:document{ json => '/' }` (this also means it will not be served at `/openapi.json` and `/openapi.yaml` any longer).
-It is fine to register multiple paths to serve the document for a given format at.
+To serve a format at the root of the API, pass `:document{ '/' => json }` (this also means it will not be served at `/openapi.json` and `/openapi.yaml` any longer).
+It is fine to register multiple paths to serve document for a given format.

 All operations in the OpenAPI document should have an `operationId`, otherwise it is not possible to implement a Cro route handler for them.